StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

 	global x

 This probably doesn't make sense at the moment.
 What this line of code is doing is telling the code below it in the draw function to treat the variable, x, as a **global variable**.
 You can read about what global variables are [here](http://py.processing.org/reference/globals.html).
+Pretty much, global variables are variables that can be accessed through all of your code instead of in just one function.

 Make sure to talk it over with a mentor if it doesn't make sense because we'll be using these a lot.

 Before you run your code, see if you can figure out what it will print, then go ahead and run it.